Sinking cities: Adaptation

 For many sinking cities, adaptation is a more realistic strategy as many of the feedback loops associated with urbanization are too strong to overcome.
 For most sinking cities, the largest challenge associated with adaptation often becomes cost.
 The cost of adaptation to climate change required by developing countries, mostly in Asia, is estimated by the World Bank at US$75–100 billion per annum.
 However, the United Nations adaptation fund remains pitifully under-resourced at US$18 million.
 For many countries, foreign assistance will be necessary to fund large adaptation projects.

 A major component of adapting to climate change is the installation of flood protections, warning systems/evacuation planning, and land use and spatial planning.
 Construction of large seawalls, dikes, and diversion channels, are underway in many cities, but these solutions often only limit damage and must be combined with warning systems and evacuation plans.
 Warning systems and evacuation plans are likely the only response in coping with large-scale disasters to avoid significant loss of life.
 However, as seen during Hurricane Katrina, evacuation is not easily executed, as residents are often unwilling to abandon their unprotected property.

-As previously discussed, flood risk remains the largest natural risk to sinking cities throughout the world.
-The need to regulate land use to reduce exposure to flood risk should be the highest priority of many governments.
-The Netherlands has implemented a country-wide program coined the "Room for the River" Programme, which aims to give the river more room to be able to manage higher water levels throughout the country.
-By allowing buffer space for rivers that flood naturally, sinking cities can reduce the risk of floods that impact the established built environment.